Central H-spaces and banded types: H-spaces and evaluation fibrations

 \subsection{Unique H-space structures}

 We collect results about H-space structures which are unique, in the sense that the type of H-space structures is contractible.
-In particular, we give elementary proofs that such H-space structures are automatically coherently abelian and associative.
-Moreover, pointed self-maps of such are automatically H-space self-maps.
+In particular, we give elementary proofs that such H-space structures are coherently abelian and associative.
+Moreover, pointed self-maps of such types are always H-space maps.

+There are many examples of types with a unique H-space structure.
+We will see in \cref{prop:hspace-pointed-section-comp} that the ``central types'' we study in the next section have unique H-space structures.
+The following proposition is another source of examples, which will be used in \cref{ex:unique-H-space-not-central} and \cref{ss:stable-n-groups}.

+\begin{prop} Let $k \geq 0$ and let $A$ be an $(k-1)$-connected, pointed type.
+If $A$ is $(2k-1)$-truncated, then $A$ has at most one H-space structure.
+If $A$ is $(2k-2)$-truncated, then $A$ has a unique H-space structure. \end{prop}